Animalize Live Uncensored

 Kiss: Animalize Live Uncensored is a live video by the American rock band Kiss recorded at Detroit Cobo Hall on December 8, 1984, during Kiss's Animalize World Tour.
 It was originally aired on MTV.
 The tour featured perhaps the most varied setlist Kiss has ever played, featuring songs from seven of the band's studio releases up to that point.
 Three songs from Animalize were played, and many of the band's more popular songs were performed.
 The show was filmed on the same day temporary guitarist Bruce Kulick was named an official member, replacing Mark St. John.
-As suggested by its title, Animalize Live Uncensored features plenty of profane onstage banter from singer/guitarist Paul Stanley, that would make even a sailor blush.
+As suggested by its title, Animalize Live Uncensored features plenty of profane onstage banter from singer/guitarist Paul Stanley.

 The concert has yet to be officially released on DVD.
 The only DVD version available is a Brazilian-produced bootleg ripped from a Japanese laserdisc.